 Back to the Bobby Hundreds and Russ Bengston dialogue on Twitter:

 “between Top Shot and being able to spend real money on virtual video game accessories, it’s only a matter of time before Nike/Jordan just sells virtual sneakers. shit, you’re not wearing the shits anyway and selling off “GOT ‘EM” screenshots. why even have a real shoe at all?”

 “Okay, what Russ is working through here is – in my opinion – a forceful justification for NFTs.
 How long can sneaker-collecting sustain, both environmentally but also meaningfully, if Nike can produce the same feeling, the same social badge and cultural value in a digital NFT?”

 At this point, the dialogue may make more sense in the context of reading this post.

 Only time will tell whether or not sneaker NFTs will carry the same clout as physical sneakers, or if their current resale value will remain so high compared to valuable sneakers of the recent years.

 Of course, there are potential risks like the volatility of the price of Ethereum, and the valuation of NFTs, which is completely subjective, could really go anywhere–including down.

-Either way, as the world shifts more towards augmented reality and sustainability efforts cut down on physical production, this type of digital ownership will be coming, possibly adding a whole new segment to the billion dollar resale aftermarket, creating a whole new wave.
+Either way, as the world shifts more towards augmented reality and sustainability efforts cut down on physical production, this type of digital ownership will be coming, possibly adding a whole new segment to the billion dollar resale aftermarket, creating a whole new wave into the metaverse.